Module and Programme Catalogue

 • Study the programme’s core module, ‘Postcolonial Encounters’.

-• Study at least one MA module from those listed below in ‘Year 1’, and no more than MA two modules from the rest of the School of English’s provision of MA options.
-Students may of course choose all three option modules from the ones listed below.
+• Study at least one MA option module from those listed below in ‘Basket 2’, and no more than two MA modules from the rest of the School of English’s provision of MA options.
+Students may of course choose all three option modules from the ones listed in Basket 2

 • Complete a research project on a topic germane to postcolonial studies.